 While everyone’s idea of a good host is different and depends on what you’re looking for, Buddy does have some favorite options

-With WordPress, we–along with many other developers–recommend WP Engine as the best in class for WordPress website hosting.
+With Wordpress, we–along with many other developers–recommend WP Engine as the best in class for Wordpress website hosting.
 WP Engine is a great option because of its speed, security, daily backups, support, and overall ease of use.
 Its Managed Hosting plan comes in at $25 per month.

-In the digital age, your website is where your brand flourishes, which is why it’s so important that your site is developed and designed thoughtfully and creatively.
+In the digital age, your website is where your brand flourishes.
+This is why it’s so important that your site is developed and designed thoughtfully and creatively.
 At Buddy Web Design & Development, the quality of our work is as important as the experience of our customers.
 We help you have a true understanding of the options available from how to choose a website host to the color palette on your site.

 We build and design websites that function seamlessly and look exactly like they’re supposed to–making sure to exceed our client’s expectations.